rlsu9/energy-data/README.md

 - [SPP](./crawler/parsers/US_SPP.py), which only has current data for the past two hours, so we pull every hour.
 - [PR](./crawler/parsers/US_PREPA.py) (**disabled**), which only has current data, but is stale and always shows 03/24/2022, so it's disabled for now.
 - [HI](./crawler/parsers/US_HI.py) (**disabled**), which has daily historic data, but stopped after 04/13/2022, so it's disabled for now.
+- [ERCOT](./crawler/parsers/US_ERCOT.py), which uses the new data source from EIA, and has historic data.
+We plan to migrate other sources to EIA as well to standardize the data sources.

 You can find the exact list at the top of the main crawler file [crawl.py](./crawler/crawl.py).